bazelbuild/bazel/site/versions/master/docs/skylark/rules.md

 **Status: Experimental**.
 We may make breaking changes to the API, but we will help you update your code.

-A rule defines a series of actions that Bazel should perform on inputs to get a set of outputs.
+A rule defines a series of [actions](#actions) that Bazel should perform on inputs to get a set of outputs.
 For example, a C++ binary rule might take a set of .cpp files (the inputs), run `g++` on them (the action), and return an executable file (the output).

 Note that, from Bazel's perspective, `g++` and the standard C++ libraries are also inputs to this rule.
 As a rule writer, you must consider not only the user-provided inputs to a rule, but also all of the tools and libraries required to execute the actions (called _implicit inputs_).

+Before creating or modifying any rule, make sure you are familiar with the [extensibility model](concepts.md) (understand the three phases and the differences between macros and rules).

 ## Rule creation